-Urge Washington State to Prioritize to prioritize teaching practices to align with those recommended by the AAVMC
+Urge Washington State to prioritize teaching practices to align with those recommended by the AAVMC

 Dori Borjesson, DVM, MPVM, PhD